lyteword/chspurgeon-tod/volume-4/psalm-97.md

 **Verse 4.** *His lightnings enlightened the world.* This passage is applied by Munster to the rapid increase of the kingdom of Christ: for the sound of the Gospel sped through all the world like lightning.
 There is a prediction almost to this effect in Zec 9:14: "His arrow shall go forth as the lightning, and the Lord God shall blow the trumpet."— *Martin Geier.*

-**Verse 4.** *The earth saw and trembled.* The bare sight of thee caused the earth to tremble (Ps 77:16).— *A.R.
-Faussett.*
+**Verse 4.** *The earth saw and trembled.* The bare sight of thee caused the earth to tremble (Ps 77:16).— *A. R. Faussett.*

 **Verse 5.** *The hills melted like wax at the presence of the LORD.* For a parallel passage see Mic 1:4.
 There the words are applied to the judgment of God about to fall on the people of the covenant: here they are applied to the judgment on the God opposing world.
-The fact that judgment has begun at the house of God is a token that judgments of a far more destructive kind will overtake the (openly) ungodly and sinners (1Pe 4:7). *"The hills"* symbolize the heights or man's self exalting pride of intellect, wealth, and power.— *A.R.
-Faussett.*
+The fact that judgment has begun at the house of God is a token that judgments of a far more destructive kind will overtake the (openly) ungodly and sinners (1Pe 4:7). *"The hills"* symbolize the heights or man's self exalting pride of intellect, wealth, and power.— *A. R. Faussett.*

 **Verse 5.** *The Lord of the whole earth.* In this title lies concealed the reason for the liquefaction of the hills, for the God who here manifests himself is he who created the earth, and is able therefore to reduce it to nothing.— *Martin Geier.*